demccusker/disaster_response_nlp/README.md

 ### Running the App
 To run the app, first use process_data.py and the csv files available in the data folder.
 This will extract, transform, and load the data into a SQL database.
-Here's an example of the neccesary command:
+Here's an example of the neccesary command: <br>
     # To create a processed sqlite db
     python process_data.py disaster_messages.csv disaster_categories.csv DisasterResponse.db

 Next, build the model using train_classifier.py in the model folder; the model will be saved as a pickle file.
-The command should look like this:
+The command should look like this: <br>
     # To train and save a pkl model
     python train_classifier.py ../data/DisasterResponse.db classifier.pkl

 Finally, use run.py in the app folder to run the web app.
-To do, use a command like:
+To do, use a command like: <br>
     # To deploy the application locally
     python run.py